 - Medical malpractice: Doctor inexperience, surgical mistakes, incorrect reporting, inaccurate testing, and drug dosage errors in a hospital setting can lead to long-term injuries and even death.

-For a free legal consultation with a personal injury lawyer serving Roswell, call (404) 888-8888
+For a free legal consultation with a Personal Injury lawyer serving Roswell, call (404) 888-8888

 Accident injuries can vary from mild to severe.
 Some injuries are long-lasting or even permanent, while others can heal in a matter of days or weeks.
-For example, mild whiplash involving pinched nerves sometimes recovers within a week, but severe whiplash can lead to torn nerves and even internal brain damage.
+For example, mild whiplash involving pinched nerves sometimes recovers within a week, but severe whiplash can lead to torn nerves and even brain damage.

 Injuries commonly seen in accidents of different types include:

-- Traumatic Brain Injuries (TBI) and head injuries.
+- Traumatic brain injuries (TBI) and head injuries

-- Spinal Cord Injuries (SCI) and back/neck trauma.
+- Spinal cord injuries (SCI) and back/neck trauma

-- Broken bones, cracked ribs, and internal organ damage.
+- Broken bones, cracked ribs, and internal organ damage

-- Bleeding, infections, or disease.
+- Bleeding, infections, or disease

-- Scarring, disfigurement, cuts, or lacerations.
+- Scarring, disfigurement, cuts, or lacerations

-- Burns, amputations, or paralysis.
+- Burns, amputations, or paralysis

-- Death.
+- Death

 - Medical care costs, including the costs of treatment, rehabilitation, and therapy, as well as prescription costs, diagnostic testing fees, assistive device costs, and doctor’s visits